2bnext/risc-mpu/README.md

 A 32-bit RISC processor with a custom instruction set, built from scratch in Verilog and running on an iCESugar 1.5 FPGA board (Lattice iCE40UP5K).
 The entire system — processor, memory, UART, bootloader, assembler, C compiler, and simulator — fits in about 1000 lines of Verilog and 1000 lines of Python.

-The ISA and initial verilog files are 100% designed by the me.
-Claude has been used for debugging, documentation and the toolchain.
+The ISA and initial verilog files are 100% created by me without a.i.
+Claude has been used for debugging, documentation and the toolchain so I could get my ideas implemented very rapidly.

 ## Architecture